 Most people aren't aware of the nasal cycle, Benninger said.
 However, it may become more noticeable during sleep.
 If a person lies on their right side, for example, gravity will cause that lower nostril — the right nostril — to become more congested.
 If the cycle has designated the right nostril to be naturally more congested at the time, there's no appreciable effect.
 But if the nasal cycle has made the left nostril more congested and the right nostril is congested because of side sleeping, breathing may be difficult, and the person may wake up.

-Usually, people notice the cycle only if they have consistent blockage of one side of their nose, Benninger noted.
+People are more likely to notice the nasal cycle when they have consistent blockage of one side of their nose, Benninger noted.
 One way this can happen is if a person has a deviated septum, in which the wall between the nostrils is displaced, causing it to push into one side.
 Some people also grow soft, painless growths — called polyps — in their nose, which can cause the same effect.
 Although less common, tumors can draw attention to it as well.

 Although your nose may feel stuffy when you have a cold, that’s not due to the nasal cycle.
 In general, both nostrils are congested when you’re sick, so you’re going to have trouble breathing through your nose no matter where you are in the cycle, Benninger said.